Let me tell you a little story about a friend of mine.

 Taylor Made is one of the best boat cover providers in the country, who offers a hearty selection of different boat I covers and can have a custom-crafted deck boat cover in approximately 5-days time.

-I highly recommend this Taylor Made Semi-Custom Deck Boat Cover (Available on Amazon).
+I highly recommend this Taylor Made Semi-Custom Deck Boat Cover.
 The cover is made of polyester—perfect for resisting the sun’s UV rays.
 Plus, it fits your deck boat quite snugly (especially for one only semi-custom).

 Full disclosure: This is the boat cover I went with when it came to protecting my first pontoon boat.
 All of the essential elements we had discussed earlier can be found here: UV color-fast protection, water resistance and shrink and stretch resistance (crucial for bigger boats).